Pushing Helm charts to AWS ECR with Gitlab-CI

 }

-We can also create the repositories here and configure cross-region replication: note that for the following we’d provide a list of regions to replicate to eg ["eu-west-2","eu-west-1"].
+We can also create the repositories and configure cross-region replication:

 # ECR Repositories